 A great book with tips on the developmental milestones of eating, including tips on what to feed and when is Baby Led Weaning.
 Simple, straight-to-the-point title.
 I got the most recent edition that has recipes.
 You’ll see that they do endorse eating meat and dairy, which I clearly don’t, but I just skipped over that section and used the recipes just as general ideas.
 This book definitely helped me figure out what size pieces of food to offer at what stage.

 There just wasn't a book available for vegans who wanted to feed their kids with this method, so I ended up making my own digital book called Baby Led Weaning for Vegans!
-You can read more about it on this page or check it out on Amazon.
+You can read more about it on this page.

 When you start cooking food, the main food guideline to remember is not to add salt or sugar to their food until they’re one year old.
 That may seems restrictive, but it’s pretty simple and self-explanatory.
 I’d just cook without it and then we’d salt our own plates at the table.